 What is a private IP address?

-You can use IP lookup tools like MyIPNow to gather information about any IP address.
+You can grab tools like MyIPNow to find out what you need to know about any IP address.

 Why is IPv6 important?